SalvoTr/ExplosivePomegranateDeployment/README.md

 # ExplosivePomegranate

+This project deemed to deploy a website based on Java, HTML+CSS and a mySQL database.
+The backend is supported by Springboot and the source codes/artefacts can be found on GitLab: https://gitlab.fhnw.ch/clelia.meneghin/explosivepomegranate/.
+To see the final result, you can refer to: https://library-fhnw.herokuapp.com/ The basic idea is a library, where FHNW students can borrow books or their studies and librarians administer the books in their admin role.
+The project team consisted the 4 members: Salvatore Trupia, Clelia Meneghin, Sonja Nussbaumer and Rebecca Beutling.

 ### Use Case diagram

 The initial Use case diagram shows the basis for the whole set-up of the website.